jakobkilian/unfolding-space/README.md

 The Code is written in C++ as it was the only supported language by the Pico Flexx library.
 I am Designer and I didn't study how to write proper code from the beginning.
 I hope you forgive me for my amateurish code and documentation and feel free to comment and to help me!
 I am bloody new to Github and to the conventions...

-## Arduino code
-As a Raspberry doesn't have a D/A conerter on board, you need a small Arduino or microcomputer attached to it.
-I used a Digispark equipped with a potentiometer, as they are exremely small and affordable.
-You only have to upload the attached Arduino Code and maybe adjust the Serial Port.
-The Digispark will then send the current position to the Raspi whenever there is a change.

 ### Installation